BerenLuthien/HiddenMarkovModel_TurboCoding/README.md

 ## MAP decoder
 In MAP deocder, the forward algorithm of HMM gets the state Prob (Alpha) for k-1 state, the backward algorithm gets the stat Prob (Beta) for k state, and the obervation of k-th index gives the transit Prob (Gamma) from k-1 to k.
-Alpha \times Beta \times Gamma is the final Prob of the tuple of states (k-1, k).
+Alpha \times Beta \times Gamma is the final Prob of the tuple of states (k-1, k) which corresponds to the decoding output.

 ## Forward algorithm